 When I watch films at home, I often stop, pause, rewind, rewind again, take a Facebook break to clear my head, and eventually come back to the film.

 I did the usually pussyfooting with Mustang.
-But I eventually realised that spending time with this film was like being on a date with a really, really nice woman who quickly developed into being the love of my life.
+But I eventually realized that spending time with this film was like being on a date with a really, really nice woman who quickly developed into being the love of my life.
 I should’ve listened more and been more attentive.

 Mustang is the story of five sisters rebelling against oppression.

 The girls’ parents left many years ago, leaving them to live with their grandmother.
 In the opening scenes of the film, the girls play with a group of boys at a beach after school.
 When their innocent fun is misinterpreted by their grandmother, she reacts like Bruce Banner becoming the Hulk.
 She’s infuriated.
 The girls have cast shame on their family and with the help of their uncle, she imprisons them, forbidding them to leave the house.
-It’s now their grandmother’s duty to turn the girls into good, little turkish women and marry them off.
+It’s now their grandmother’s duty to turn the girls into good, little Turkish women and marry them off.

 If we use mustang as a verb, it means to round up wild horses, especially in order to sell them illegally to slaughterhouses.
 The sisters of Mustang aren’t having any of that.
 They are wild because they are free.
 The young girls are movingly played by Günes Sensoy, Doga Zeynep Doguslu, Tugba Sunguroglu, Elit Iscan (My Only Sunshine) and Ilayda Akdogan.